AdrianCGallo/starter-academic/content/project/Inspiration_Dissemination_Memorable_Episodes/index.md

 # Overview

 I started co-hosting the show in 2015 simply because I thought it would be fun to talk to people on the radio.
 Before long, I was being exposed to research I **NEVER** knew existed.
 I had conversations with physicists, oceanographers, and social scientists that have helped me grow as a scientist but also an individual.
 The interviews were always about their research, but it was also partly about my curiosity of the world around me.
 Below is a short list of the most memorable episodes.
 All my blog posts can be found on the [Inspiration Dissemination website](https://blogs.oregonstate.edu/inspiration/), or you can access our Apple [podcast page](https://podcasts.apple.com/us/podcast/inspiration-dissemination/id1337404264?mt=2).
-If you can only listen to one, scroll down to Holly Horan.
+If you can only listen to one, scroll down to either Holly Horan or Hannah Whitley.
 <br>
 <br>